e-d-i-n-i/Adobe-Ilustrator-Workout/README.md

 # Adobe-Ilustrator-Workout
-This repository is home for adobe illustrator exercise files
+This repository is home for My adobe illustrator exercise files